UCL-Biosciences/Biosciences-Comp-Support/README.md

 More Biosciences information: For information about Computational Biology in the Division, visit the [Computational Biology webpage](https://www.ucl.ac.uk/life-sciences/biosciences/computational-biology).

 Computational Research at UCL: [ARC](https://www.ucl.ac.uk/advanced-research-computing/) is UCL's research, innovation and service centre for the tools, practices and systems that enable computational science and digital scholarship.

+Bioinformatics: There are a lot of great resources across UCL and beyond.
+We like:
+- The Bill Lyon Informatics Centre's [pipeline repository](https://github.com/UCL-BLIC) and [training material](https://ucl-blic.github.io/LearnBioinformatics/).